Choose a policy from the dropdown below.

 Federal Loan Origination Fees Policy

 You may increase your COA to net the cost of attendance in student loans by requesting that federal loan origination fees be added to the COA.
-On the Federal Direct Graduate PLUS Loan the origination fee is 4.264% (4.248% for loans originated on or after October 1, 2018) of the loan and on the Federal Direct Stafford Loan the amount is 1.066% (1.062% for loans originated on or after October 1, 2018) of the loan.
+For Federal Direct Graduate PLUS Loan (disbursed before October 1, 2021) the origination fee is 4.228% of the loan and for Federal Direct Stafford Loan (disbursed before October 1, 2021) the amount is 1.057% of the loan.
 Your request to increase your COA must be in the form of a completed Loan Increase Form, which is available to students in the Financial Aid Office documents on the Law Student Portal or in the GW Law Office of Financial Aid.

 Computer Purchase Policy